wro4j/wro4j/docs/ConfigurationOptions.md

 ### What are the differences between DEVELOPMENT & DEPLOYMENT?
   There are a couple of differences between those two modes:

-	* In DEVELOPMENT - you can add "?minimize=false" in request url in order to turn off minimization on static resources, while in DEPLOYMENT you can't.
+  * In DEVELOPMENT - you can add `?minimize=false` in request url in order to turn off minimization on static resources, while in DEPLOYMENT you can't.
   * In DEVELOPMENT mode any runtime exception is logged and thrown further, while in DEPLOYMENT it is logged and the response is redirected to 404.
+  * In DEVELOPMENT mode you can reset the in-memory cache.
+See the [FAQ](FAQ.md#how-to-update-the-cache-at-runtime) for details.